 - Compressed Adaptation: The action of the play begins after Dracula has already arrived in England, killed Lucy (Mina in the play) and turned his attentions to Mina (Lucy in the play).
 The final confrontation occurs in his house in England, dropping the final section of the novel in which Dracula escapes back to Transylvania.

-- Crosscast Role: In the original 1924 production, Quincey Morris was played by a female actor.
+- Gender Flip: In the original 1924 production, Quincey Morris was portrayed as female.